voxeet/voxeet-sdk-ios/README.md

 ### `startVideo`
-Starts the video for the specified user (typically, your own user ID).
+Start the video for the specified user (typically, your own user ID).
 However you can't force starting or stopping a video from a specific user other than you.

 #### Parameters
 -   `userID` **String** - The ID for the user whose video you want to start.